TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 }
 ```

 The [implementation](https://github.com/TheCandidStartup/react-virtual-scroll-grid/blob/2f565e6f0fe76398b6a1e268d12d44e008c790ff/src/useEventListener.ts#L18) supports elements that you can directly call `addEventListener` on, as well as React refs to `HTMLElement`.
 The utility function `isListener` is my implementation of the `isHtmlControl` check.
 It showcases use of TypeScript [type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).
-The check is simple enough, does the input have an `addEventListener` property defined?
+The check is simple enough.
+Does the input have an `addEventListener` property defined?
 We're relying on TypeScript static typing so we don't have to cope with every possible pathological input.

 ```
 function isListener(element: Listener | RefObject<HTMLElement>): element is Listener {